Knowledge Hub

 • Keep keys secure.
 Ensure all keys are fully protected and backed up.
 Always keep the keys separate from the data.

 • Have a sound encryption strategy.
-Make sure that it’s clear and that it applies across the organisation.
+Ensure that it’s clear and that it applies consistently across the organisation.

 • Carry out random checks on your systems.
 This will help you identify weaknesses before a breach occurs.

 • Review your encryption policies regularly.
-Ensure your policies are helping to keep your data secure.
-Consider how the encryption strategy can be modified.
+Ensure they are helping to keep your data secure, and consider how the encryption strategy can be modified.

 Encryption is an effective method of cyber security, securing your organisation’s entire network and minimising the opportunities available to hackers and cyber criminals to exploit any vulnerability in your systems.
-In the context of personal data, encryption is respected by regulators such as the ICO as a way to ensure compliance with GDPR requirements on securing data.
+In the context of personal data, encryption is recognised by regulators such as the ICO as a means to ensure compliance with GDPR requirements for securing data.
 This helps reduce the risk of regulatory scrutiny and may limit otherwise significant fines in the event of a breach.
 From a commercial perspective, using encryption can improve your reputation among clients and improve your competitiveness.

 What next?